BioAnalyticResource/ePlant/README.md

 1. Give the pull request a descriptive title so that someone who didn't work on it will know what you did.
 Link the issue if possible.

 ## Glossary

+**AtGenExpress**: A multinational effort designed to uncover the transcriptome of the multicellular model organism _Arabidopsis thaliana_.

 **BAR**: Bio-analytic resource; a group of bioinformatics tools created by the [lab of Dr. Nicholas Provart](http://provart.csb.utoronto.ca/the-lab/) at the University of Toronto.